-To apply, please send the following to Rose Kettler at email@example.com by April 1, 2017 (include “travel grant application” in the email’s subject line):
+To apply, please send the following to the travel scholarship committee at firstname.lastname@example.org by April 1, 2017 (include “travel grant application” in the email’s subject line):

 - A personal statement describing how the library collections will be beneficial to the applicant’s research (no more than one page)